 There is no clear cause of IBS.
 A doctor will diagnose the condition by looking for patterns in a person’s symptoms over time.
 Treatment can include dietary changes, medication, probiotics, therapy, and lifestyle changes, such as better sleep hygiene and more exercise.

 Regular screening is the best way to detect early signs of cervical cancer and treat it quickly.
 A medical professional can offer advice on how often to have a screening.

 Endometriosis is a medical condition that happens when tissue similar to womb lining grows outside of the womb.
 Very painful menstrual cramps are the most common symptom.
-Other symptoms include pain, bleeding, infertility, and stomach problems.
+Other

 Doctors diagnose endometriosis with a pelvic exam, questions about symptoms, imaging tests, and, sometimes, surgery.
 There is no cure for endometriosis, but it is possible to treat the symptoms.
 Hormonal birth control can help reduce bleeding and pain.
 Surgery is an option for severe endometriosis.